SparkySparkman/Binance-volatility-trading-bot/README.md

-# Binance Volitility Trading Bot
+# Binance Volatility Trading Bot

 ## Description
 This Binance trading bot analyses the changes in price across all coins on Binance and place trades on the most volatile ones.